 - “How far is the commute?”

 You might be surprised at how much of a difference the design of your ad makes, even if all you changed was the spacing.
-Take Talroo’s SEM Manager job ad, for example.
+Take Talroo’s job posts, for example.
 Every point has its own paragraph, and spaces break up key information that makes it easy for the candidate’s eye to locate important information, such as where the job is located, what they’ll be doing, what Talroo is looking for, and the benefits that come with the position.

 6. Rich media and visuals